Tech Diplomacy online course

 Overview

-Tech diplomacy is a relatively new practice and there are a number of different ways to understand and define it.
+Tech diplomacy is a relatively new and dynamic practice, and there are a number of different ways to understand and define it.
 In this course, we are focusing on the interactions between diplomats and the tech sector.
 We trace the development of tech diplomacy and identify specific practices of how diplomats and the tech sector interact.
-In doing so, we also look at new and innovative forms of diplomatic representation.
+In doing so, we also look at new and innovative forms of diplomatic representation when engaging with tech companies.

 Tech diplomacy also raises questions about shifts in sovereignty and the broader impact of the tech sector.
 By engaging with these topics and practices, the course aims to prepare practitioners for new forms of diplomatic practice, as well as effective interactions between tech and diplomacy